James Lombardi

 Allegheny College

 Below is a sampling of visualizations of various stellar collisions and mergers.
-To save any to your computer, right click on the link and choose "Save link as...."
+To save any to your computer, right click on the link and choose "Save Target/Link As...."
 Use freely, but please give appropriate credit.

 Formation of Stripped Stars From Stellar Collisions in Galactic Nuclei